RSS

 Perhaps worse than reinventing the wheel is being forced to reinvent the wheel.
 Unfortunately, that has been a reality for many scientists working to develop catalysts used to upgrade waste or biomass resources into climate-friendly biofuels.

-We need synthetic aviation fuels and efficient aircraft technologies to meet emissions reduction goals.
+We need sustainable aviation fuels and efficient aircraft technologies to meet emissions reduction goals.
 Argonne’s GREET model can help guide the airline industry and jet fuel producers in the right direction.

-With cleaner technologies and regenerative farming practices, low-carbon ethanol can be converted into synthetic aviation fuels.
+With cleaner technologies and regenerative farming practices, low-carbon ethanol can be converted into sustainable aviation fuels.
 Argonne’s GREET model simulation shows a path to zero-carbon jet fuel from corn-based ethanol.

 An Idaho National Laboratory research team has identified models that could help scale-up processing to industry scale at an economically low cost.